 This article describes the tax assessment process in Illinois.
-It will help you determine if the taxable value of your home is higher than it should be.
+It will help you determine whether the taxable value of your home is higher than it should be.
 If so, there are measures you can take to have that value reduced.
-You may be able to knock some dollars off your property tax bill.
+Through this process, you may be able to knock some dollars off your property tax bill.

 The process starts when a local public official determines your home’s taxable value.
 Depending on where you live in Illinois, this official may be the county assessor, the county supervisor of assessments, or the township assessor.
 The term “assessor” in this article will cover all of these officials.

 The taxing authorities multiply the taxable value of your home by the tax rate to arrive at the tax you’ll owe.
 Let’s say the taxable value of your home is $300,000 and the tax rate is $10 for every $1,000 of taxable value.
 Your property tax for the year will be $3,000 (300 x $10 = $3,000).

 Local officials set the tax rate, so the rate varies depending on where you live.
-You can’t do much about the tax rate except to vote wisely for the elected officials who determine the tax rate, and carefully consider revenue issues that appear on the ballot.
+You cannot do much about the tax rate except to vote wisely for the elected officials who determine it, and carefully consider revenue issues that appear on the ballot.

 Review the tax record for errors.
 Among other things, check the following:

-But even if the tax record is accurate, you may disagree with the tax appraiser’s conclusion regarding the market value of your home.
-In that case, you’ll need to do more.
+But even if the tax record is accurate, you may disagree with the tax assessor's conclusion regarding the market value of your home.
+In that case, you will need to do more.

 Two types of information can help you establish that the assessor has placed too high a taxable value on your home.
 The first (and most important) is how the assessor has treated homes similar to yours.
 The second is how much homes like yours are currently selling for.

 Finding comparable homes will take time and effort, but can be worth it if you believe that your home is truly over-valued.
-Try to find homes that have approximately the same square footage as yours and, preferably, are located in the same neighborhood or a nearby one.
+Try to find homes that have approximately the same square footage as yours and are located in the same neighborhood or a nearby one.
 If similar homes have a taxable value lower than yours, this is strong evidence that you’re over-assessed.

 If you bought your house recently, the price you paid is excellent evidence of its current value.
 Regardless of when you bought your home, you should gather information about recent sales prices of similar homes in your community.
 Finding these sales prices may take some doing.
-For advice on gathering this kind of evidence, see the Nolo article Listing Your House: What List Price Should You Set?
+For advice on gathering this kind of evidence, see Listing Your House: What List Price Should You Set?

-If the stakes are high, you can hire a private appraiser to gather the information and provide a written report, though this will be more expensive.
+If the stakes are high, you can hire a private appraiser to provide a written report, though this will be more expensive.
 A local lender or real estate broker may be able to recommend a qualified appraiser.
-If not, check out the Appraisal Institute website (here you can search for a professional appraiser by zip code).
+If not, check out the Appraisal Institute website for referral.